satori-com/satori-video-sdk-cpp/docs/tutorial.md

       auto *s = (state *)context.instance_data;
       /*
-      * The received message must always be a JSON object, even during initialization
+      * The received message must always be a JSON object, even during initialization */ if (!command_message.is_object()) {
-      * At initialization, the message contains {"action": "configure", "body": {}}
-      */
-      if (!command_message.is_object()) {
           LOG_S(ERROR) << "Control message is not a JSON object: " << command_message;
           return nullptr;
       }
       /*
-      * The API invokes process_command() during initialization, before it starts ingesting video.
+      * The SDK invokes process_command() during initialization, before it starts ingesting video.
 Use this first invocation
       * to initialize instance_data.
       */
       if (s == nullptr) {